KSP-KOS/KOS/doc/source/commands/files.rst

-- 2: Assume if no filename extension such as ".ks" or ".ksm" was given, and there is no file found that lacks an extension in the way the filename was given, then first try to find a file with the ".ksm" extension appeneded to it, and if that file is not found then try to find a file with the ".ks" extension appended to it.
+- 2: Assume if no filename extension such as ".ks" or ".ksm" was given, and there is no file found that lacks an extension in the way the filename was given, then first try to find a file with the ".ksm" extension appended to it, and if that file is not found then try to find a file with the ".ks" extension appended to it.

 LOG TEXT TO PATH